TF-104G 28+01 display in the "Militärhistorisches Museum der Bundeswehr" (Bundeswehr Museum of Military History) at Berlin-Gatow 2023

 28+01 JaboG 34 at Memmingen AB on November 5, 1982; new "Lizard" camouflage scheme "Norm 83" in 1984; WTD 61 on March 8, 1988

-crashed April 26, 1989 during touch and go at Manching AB, aircraft blew tire and went off the runway
+crashed April 26, 1989 during touch and go at Manching AB, aircraft blew a tire and went off the runway

 both pilots ejected safely, but were badly injured; struck of charge order (AVA) May 15, 1990